• Skip to primary navigation

 • Mix together the onion and garlic until fully combined.

-• Pick the leaves from the stems of the thyme and sprinkle in along with the black pepper into the saltfish.
+• Add the fresh thyme along with the black pepper and bell pepper into the saltfish.

 • Add the scotch bonnet (if using), tomato and fold in so all of the ingredients are evenly distributed.